JesseNoseworthy/JesseNoseworthy.github.io/README.md

 When assigning the components class, we will need to link it to our `styles` configuration.
 To do so, simple assign it by prefixing `styles` before the class.
 Then when we hook up the stylesheets, our local styles will connect to our className.

 #### style.css

-For information on how we're handling global styles, variables, mixins, and more head over to [this Wiki](https://github.com/climax-media/canon/wiki/Front-End:-global-styles,-mixins,-variables,-fonts).

 When setting up our stylesheets, we need to remember to import our variables so they can be used across the sheet.
 To do so, simply import the variables CSS module at the top of the stylesheet: